syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 No resources found
 ```

-So, to fix the error, we must register a new Cluster.
-Let's do that now.
+So, to fix the error, we must create and register a new Worker Cluster.
+Let's do that
+now.

 ## Set up a Worker Cluster {#configure-worker}

 ### Create the cluster

-We'll create a second Kubernetes cluster with `kind`, and this cluster will be
+You'll create a second Kubernetes cluster with `kind`, and this cluster will be
 dedicated to running the Kratix workloads.

 From the `kratix` directory, create a new cluster: